Embedded Connection Widget implementation guide

 # PostMessage API

-Workato uses the window.PostMessage() (opens new window) method to send messages from the Connection Widget to your application which renders different UI states for the Embedded Connection Widget window.
+Workato uses the window.PostMessage() (opens new window) method to send messages from the Connection Widget to your application.
+This method renders different UI states for the Embedded Connection Widget window.
 Post messages follow this format:

 { type: string, payload: object }

 If you are testing the Embedded Connection Widget for the first time, provide your Workato Customer Success Representative with the origin URL.
-This enables the window to receive the messages through the PostMessage API.
+This enables the Window object to receive the messages through the PostMessage API.

 # Supported PostMessages